tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 network resource allocation.
 The Differentiated Service (Diffserv) model allows for carrying multiple services on top of a single physical network by relying on compliant nodes to apply specific forwarding treatment (scheduling and drop policy)  on to packets that carry the respective Diffserv code point.
-This document proposes a solution based on the Diffserv model to realize network slicing in IP/MPLS networks.
+This document adopts the Diffserv principles and proposes a scalable approach to realize network slicing in IP/MPLS networks.
+The solution does not mandate Diffserv to be enabled in the network to provide a specific forwarding treatment, but can co-exist with and complement it when enabled.

 --- middle